 In addition, leveraged tokens that are over leveraged rebalance whenever their leverage reaches 33% higher than its target.
-This happens, rhoughly, when the underlying asset moves 10% for BULL/BEAR tokens and 3% for MOON/DOOM tokens..
-So in fact the leverage token performance will be 3x the underlying asset since the asset last moved 10% (or 3% for MOON/DOOM) that day if there was a large move and the token lost to it, and since midnight UTC if there wasn't.
+This happens, rhoughly, when the underlying asset moves 10% for BULL/BEAR tokens and 30% for HEDGE tokens..
+So in fact the leverage token performance will be 3x the underlying asset since the asset last moved 10% that day if there was a large move and the token lost to it, and since midnight UTC if there wasn't.

 If the movement of the underlying asset on days 1, 2, and 3 is M1, M2, and M3, then the formula for the price increase of the 3x leveraged token is:

 New Price = Old Price * (1 + 3*M1) * (1 + 3*M2) * (1 + 3*M3)

 Price movement in % = New Price / Old Price - 1 = (1 + 3*M1) * (1 + 3*M2) * (1 + 3*M3) - 1